LEARNING

 Support

-We also intend to offer support in school, with lunchtime independent learning sessions, similar to supervised ‘prep time’ in the private sector, where pupils are expected to prepare for and embed their learning from lessons in a less directed way.
-Mrs Read will run these sessions once a week in a computer suite so that all have access to IT if necessary for their work.
-(B6 Wednesday lunchtimes lesson 5/6).
+We also offer support in school, with the Library open and breaktime and lunchtime, as well as after school until 4pm, independent learningopportunities similar to supervised ‘prep time’ in the private sector, where pupils are expected to prepare for and embed their learning from lessons in a less directed way.

 Feedback

-As a school, we pride ourselves on our effective marking policy.
-Our marking is purposeful and all our time is spent ensuring that feedback is personal, focused and practical in order to ‘close the gap’ in attainment and generate progress.
-St Alban’s has historically developed a culture whereby pupils are expected to perform their best in assessments every half term.
+As a school, we pride ourselves on our effective Assessment for Learning policy.
+Our feedback is purposeful and all our time is spent ensuring that it is focused and practical in order to ‘close the gap’ in attainment and generate progress.
+St Alban’s has historically developed a culture whereby pupils are expected to perform their best in formal classroom assessments every half term.
 These take place under controlled conditions and ensure that the work is a true reflection of the pupils’ understanding.
 This reliability means that feedback is at its most effective.
-Working outside of these classroom conditions means that the work might not be a true reflection of a pupil’s own ability, making marking and feedback flawed and ineffective.
+Working outside of these classroom conditions means that the work might not be a true reflection of a pupil’s own ability, making feedback flawed and ineffective.

 Therefore, teachers will monitor and choose to respond to students’ independent learning tasks in a variety of ways, as appropriate to the task, expectations and conditions of production.
 This might involve: